mckay-del/trendwise-tools/docs/trendwise_context.md

 ### Section 8 — Package Confirmation
 - Selected package (Starter / Growth / Pro / All-in-One Growth System)
 - Any addons selected
+- Do they want AI Front Desk — AI answering their inbound calls?
+(Yes / No — flags $97 unlimited plan setup + call flow build)
 - Do they want done-for-you content posting?
 (Yes / No — flags content automation addon)
 - Do they want to send promotional broadcasts?
 (Yes / No — determines marketing consent checkbox requirement)
 - Do they have an EIN?
 (Yes / No — determines A2P registration path)